Knowledge base

 A verified logo certification (VMC) is required; it certifies that you are the legitimate owner of the logo.
 You can obtain this certification from recognized certification authorities such as DigiCert and Entrust.

 When your VMC certificate is issued, you receive a PEM file containing the entity certificate.
-This PEM file includes your SVG-formatted logo as well as the VMC.
+This PEM file includes your logo in SVG format as well as the VMC.

 3. Add the logo to the Mail Service